BRGM/HYRISKdev/README.md

-# HYRISK
+# HYRISK — Hybrid Methods for Addressing Uncertainty in RISK Assessments

 This is a developement version of the CRAN R package repository.
-HYRISK — Hybrid Methods for Addressing Uncertainty in RISK Assessments